 He is able to provide legal, strategic and tactical advice at all stages of an investigation as well as during the trial process.

 £20,000,000 VAT fraud.
 Missing and defaulting trader fraud involving metal trading on a vast scale.
-Ongoing.
+Two co-conspirators convicted.
+No verdict on Taylor Sullivan.

 R v Ibrahim Ali and others (Croydon CC) 2018